rkfg/regolancer/README.md

   -d, --exclude-node=        don't use this node for routing (can be specified multiple times)
-      --to=                  try only this channel as target (should satisfy other constraints too) --from=                try only this channel as source (should satisfy other constraints too) -s, --stat=                save successful rebalance information to the specified CSV file
+      --to=                  try only this channel as target (should satisfy other constraints too) --from=                try only this channel as source (should satisfy other constraints too) --allow-unbalance-from let the source channel go below 50% local liquidity, use if you want to drain a channel;
+                             you should also set --pfrom to >50 --allow-unbalance-to   let the target channel go above 50% local liquidity, use if you want to refill a channel;
+                             you should also set --pto to >50 -s, --stat=                save successful rebalance information to the specified CSV file
 ```